heluxjs/helux/examples/dep-collestion-of-state.md

 concent will collect all component's data dep in their every render period.

-> try click toggle button, and see the change of `renderCount`
+> try click toggle button and then click add button, see the change of `renderCount`

 ```jsx
 import React, { Component } from "react";